-- (a) be credited with a minimum of 165 points towards the qualification; and - (b) be credited with the courses listed in the Schedule to these Regulations.
+- (a) be credited with a minimum of 165 points towards the qualification; and - (b) be credited with the courses listed in Schedule C to these Regulations.

-To be admitted to the Graduate Diploma in Teaching and Learning (Primary) at student must:
+To be admitted to the Graduate Diploma in Teaching and Learning (Primary) at student must have:

-- (a) satisfy the Admission Regulations for admission to the University; and - (b) have either: - i. qualified for a New Zealand bachelor's degree; or - ii. been admitted with Academic Equivalent Standing; and - (c) satisfy additional literacy competency of either: - i.
-English as a first language; or - ii.
-IELTS (Academic) 7.0, with no individual score below 7.0; or - iii. completed a Level 7 (undergraduate degree) qualification instructed fully in English and on campus from a New Zealand or Australian tertiary education organisation; or - iv. at least two years of successful study in a New Zealand secondary school, with at least ten Level 2 NCEA credits in Literacy (five reading and five writing); and - (d) have met the requirements stipulated in the Vulnerable Children Act 2014 prior to gaining entry into the programme; and - (e) have been approved as a student by the Dean of Education and Health Sciences, on the recommendation of a Selection Committee, which will include an interview.
+- (a) satisfied the Admission Regulations for admission to the University; and - (b) either: - i. qualified for a New Zealand bachelor's degree, bachelor's with honours, or master's degree at levels 7, 8, and 9 respectively on the New Zealand Qualifications Framework; or - ii. been admitted with Academic Equivalent Standing; and - (c) satisfy additional literacy competency of either: - i.
+English as a first language; or - ii. met English language requirements as determined by the Teaching Council of Aotearoa New Zealand; and - (d) met the requirements stipulated in the Vulnerable Children Act 2014 prior to gaining entry into the programme; and - (e) been approved as a student by the Dean of Education and Health Sciences, on the recommendation of a Selection Committee, which will include an interview.